Exploser/Rock-paper-scissors/README.md

-A Rock Paper Scissors game made with JavaScript
+A Rock Paper Scissors game against a computer built with JavaScript

+Check it out live at https://exploser.github.io/Rock-paper-scissors/